BramComyn/safeguard-fetch/docs/safeguard-fetch-documentation.md

 engines for linked data with a safer way of interacting with the ``http2``- module of Node.js.
-It was necessary to provide certain hooks to this library, so that developpers could write handler-functions for certain events/ event combinations.
+It was necessary to provide certain hooks to this library, so that developers could write handler-functions for certain events/ event combinations.

 ## Wrapper